 Excitement of Stripe API for a SaaS Subscription Websites & Stripe Developers

 Providing intricate payment gateways is considerably easier using Stripe for subscription-based SaaS websites.
 Simply put, a Stripe developer can leverage the flexibility the API provides for developing subscription payment systems.
 This enables people and businesses to process transactions on a recurring basis.

 While it is not the only payment gateway solution for subscriptions, it has rapidly become one of the most popular.
-This is due to its great features and documentation for developers, and easy-to-manage dashboard for businesses.
+This is due to its great Stripe developer elements and documentation for developers, plus, the easy-to-manage dashboard for businesses.
 It allows you to easily set up subscriptions, send invoices, and more.
-It is highly appealing to developers or a software development company because of its flexible APIs.
+It is highly appealing to developers or a software development company because of its API permissions.
 This helps when modifying it for varied types of transactional situations and integrates well with Apple Pay and Google Pay.

 Stripe Developer Configurations of Stripe API for SaaS Subscription Business

 Example of Stripe API with Elementary Payment Process for Subscription Business

 This is a membership site for servicing accident victims.
 This site provides accident victims a list of doctors who are willing to work on contingency, and who will provide basic evaluations and bill estimates for pending court cases.
 The site is searchable by doctor specialty and location.

 The revenue on this site is generated by charging doctors for listings, with a fee for each clinic listed.
 In order to handle payment, our client needed to be able to set up subscription plans for doctors, with the option of being able to provide listings for multiple clinics.

-The default configuration allows 1 plan, 1 price.
-In some cases, doctors may own multiple clinics, and the rate for a listing is $99/year per clinic.
+With Stripe, the default configuration allows 1 plan, 1 price.
+In some cases, doctors may own multiple clinics, and obviously is more expensive than their $99/yearly fee.